Loading

 Providing accurate information

-As a visa applicant, you must prove your identity and provide true information with your application.
+As a visa applicant, you must provide genuine, verifiable and unaltered documents and information.
+This includes photographs, videos or audio files you provide with your application.